ingo/ingo.github.io/_recipes/cuban_sandwich.md

 ---
-title: Cuban Sandwich
 category: Entrees
 description: A great Cuban sandwich with a generous filling of ham, roasted Cuban pork, Swiss cheese, and dill pickles.
+image: cuban_sandwich.jpg
 size: 4 generous sandwiches
 time: 20 minutes
+title: Cuban Sandwich
 ---
 ### Ingredients

 * Cuban bread or (Substitute French bread if you must.
 Sourdough slices also work nicely, but NOT a baguette!)